Analysis of Regularized LS Reconstruction and Random Matrix Ensembles in Compressed Sensing: Extensions and a Sketch of a Derivation with the Replica Method

 To provide a brief sketch how the results in previous section were obtained and elucidate where the choice of regularization \eqref{eq:Fdecoupling} affects the analysis, let us consider for simplicity the rotationally invariant ensemble with source vector that has uniform sparsity, i.e., we set $T=1$ and $\rho = \rho_{1}$.
 By Appendices~\ref{sec:Tortho_replica}~and~\ref{sec:eigen_replica} we know that \eqref{eq:freeE_replica_real} can be written under RS ansatz as

 where $\NR$ is the number of replicas in the system.
-To characterize $\Xi_{\beta,\N}(\NR)$, we need a couple of definitions.
-We then recall the RS overlap matrix \eqref{eq:Q_extended} and remind the reader that albeit this choice may seem intuitively reasonable, it is not always the case as discussed in the Introduction.
+To characterize $\Xi_{\beta,\N}(\NR)$, we consider the simplest case of RS overlap matrix \eqref{eq:Q_extended} and remind the reader that albeit this choice may seem intuitively reasonable, it is known to be incorrect in some cases (see Introduction for further discussion).

 For given replica symmetric $\vm{Q}$, we may compute its probability weight \footnote{We have omitted a term vanishing multiplicative terms and $-\NR^{2}\beta\chihat q/2$ in the exponent since it does not affect the free energy, see \eqref{eq:Tortho-p_bM} in Appendix~\ref{sec:Tortho_replica}.}